Best Podcast Hosting in 2026

 Get your podcast on every platform - the right way

 For new podcasters, Buzzsprout offers the best balance of features and simplicity with a free tier.
 Serious podcasters should consider Transistor ($19/month) for unlimited shows and advanced analytics.
 Spotify for Podcasters (formerly Anchor) is free but comes with limitations.
-Don't overthink it—switching hosts is easy.
+Don't overthink it, switching hosts is easy.

 Starting a podcast is exciting until you realize you need a hosting platform.
 The episode files need to live somewhere, and your host distributes your show to Apple Podcasts, Spotify, and everywhere else.
+Toolradar data: our catalog spans 693 marketing tools in total, giving podcast hosting a deep and crowded field of rivals to weigh.

 Good news: podcast hosting is a solved problem.
 Most platforms do the basics well.
 The differences are in pricing models, analytics depth, and extra features.
 Here's what actually matters.